 Mum moved into the care home eight months ago.
 She is well cared for, well fed and the staff are always helpful.
 The care home is always clean and tidy.
 As are the staff.
 Nothing is too much trouble.
 I would not hesitate to recommend this care home to anyone.

 You have looked after my mum in a very caring and friendly way.
 She was treated with respect and dignity at all times.
 This all helped in her swift recovery.
-Also, I would like to thank all the staff for the friendship they showed towards myself and husband and the rest of the family when visiting.
+I would like to thank all the staff for the friendship they showed towards myself and the rest of the family when visiting.

 Very friendly staff, refreshments offered when we attend.Documentation always ready and ledgable.Residents look well looked after and cared for.Staff always smiling and happy.Environment clean and tidy.